-In addition to type-checking provided by Haskell, we perform a small amount of custom type-checking ( $\sim$ 250 LOCs).
+In addition to type-checking provided by Haskell, we perform a small amount of custom type-checking (~250 LOCs).
 The two classes of custom type-checking are (1) causality analysis and (2) type-checking external variables (arrays and functions).
-Causality analysis ensures that stream dependencies are strict.
+Causality analysis ensures that stream dependencies are evaluated strictly.
 Strict dependencies are necessary when we are sampling variable values in real-time from the external world.
-For example, the following Copilot stream equations fail type-checking:
+For example, the following Copilot stream equations fail type-checking since y initially depends on values from the variable x before any values have been generated: